Zakeertech3/Zakeertech3/README.md

 # 💫 About Me:
-🔭 I'm currently working as an Freelancer at Scale.ai.<br><br>🌱 I'm passionate about learning, particularly in the fields of Machine Learning and Deep Learning.<br><br>👯 I'm actively seeking opportunities to collaborate on projects related to Data Science, Machine Learning, and Artificial Intelligence.<br><br>💬 Feel free to ask me anything about Deep Learning, Machine Learning, and Artificial Intelligence.
-I'm always excited to share knowledge and discuss these topics.<br><br>🌱 I'm currently honing my skills in Python, Tableau, R, MySQL, Azure, Apache Spark, Hadoop, SAS, Artificial Intelligence, and Deep Learning.<br><br>📫 You can reach me via email at zakeer1410@gmail.com.
+🔭 I'm currently working as an Azure Data Engineer, specializing in building and optimizing data pipelines using Azure services like Data Factory, Databricks, and Synapse Analytics.<br><br>🌱 I’m passionate about cloud-based data engineering, leveraging technologies like PySpark, SQL, and CI/CD workflows to deliver scalable and efficient solutions.<br><br>👯 I’m eager to collaborate on projects that involve data integration, big data processing, and cloud optimization.<br><br>💬 Feel free to reach out to discuss topics like Azure cloud services, data transformation, and workflow automation.
+I enjoy solving challenges and sharing insights.<br><br>🌱 I'm currently advancing my expertise in metadata governance, big data analytics, and modern data engineering practices.

 ## 🌐 Socials: